lkoolik/isrm_health_calculations/README.md

 * `map_isrm`: simple function for mapping the ISRM grid cells

 #### `population.py`
-The `population` object stores detailed Census tract-level population data for the environmental justice exposure calculations.
+The `population` object stores detailed Census tract-level population data for the environmental justice exposure calculations and the health impact calculations from an input population dataset.

 *Inputs*
 * `file_path`: the file path of the raw population data